ailanisl/ailanisl.github.io/index.markdown

     non-human intelligences, American poetry, and artistic cultures around the world.

 I'm excited about the handmade, embodied, and low-tech web,
     and have an affinity for design that trespasses upon art.
-This site is [hand-coded]({% post_url 2025-06-27-my-intentions %}).
+This site is <a href= "{% post_url 2025-06-27-my-intentions %}" class="internal-link">hand-coded</a>